MichalMizia/nuclei_segmentation_cellvit_virtues/README.md

 - **Fold 2:** train set = third 25% of all items, test set = last 25%.

 Each experiment was run using only the corresponding fold's training and test sets.
 Models were trained for 30 epochs using the AdamW optimizer with learning rate 5×10⁻⁴ and weight decay 1×10⁻², together with a cosine annealing learning rate scheduler with a minimum learning rate of 10⁻⁶.
 Only in the augmentation experiment did we aim for full 3-fold cross-validation, as overly small train sets might not work well with data augmentation, and for 50 epochs as perturbations to training images cause the model to converge more slowly.

+### Part4: CellViT Architectural Variants (Decoder-Level)

+For Part 4, we evaluate decoder-level architectural variants using a frozen VirTues encoder and SP-only precomputed embeddings.
+A tissue-level sequential split is used, with 80% of tissues for training and 20% for validation.
+Models are trained using the AdamW optimizer with a learning rate of 5e-4 and weight decay of 1e-2, together with a cosine annealing warm restart scheduler (T₀ = 20, η_min = 1e-6).
+Training is run for up to 86 epochs with early stopping patience set to 30 epochs and a batch size of 128.
+All experiments are executed on a single A100-SXM4-80GB GPU.
+All Part 4 experiments use identical training settings and differ only in the decoder architecture.

+Each decoder configuration is trained independently on a single fixed split.
+For every run, training loss, validation loss, and validation Dice scores are recorded at each epoch and saved to disk as `.npz` files.
+The training scripts for Part 4 are located under the `experiments/` directory:

+- `experiments/Part4_sp_only.py`
+- `experiments/Part4_sp_boundary_att.py`
+- `experiments/Part4_masked_att.py`
+- `experiments/Part4_global_context.py`

+Final results and convergence behavior are analyzed and visualized in the corresponding results notebook.

 ---